scarletjs/scarlet/README.md

 Scarlet provides interceptors with a view into the main method being called.
 When an interceptor gets called the *2nd* argument contains an invocation object containing:

-* result -> result of the method called (populated after main method gets called)
+* args - the arguments passed into the method
-* args -> the arguments passed into the method
+* object - the *this* context of the called method
-* object -> the *this* context of the called method
+* result - result of the method called (populated after main method gets called)

 Here is an example of how to get result and args from the invocation object: